 When in Colombia, you have to visit the capital city, Bogota.
 The narrow streets of Bogota are lined with bright colonial buildings, museums, restaurants, and historic churches.

 La Candelaria is the heart of Bogota, which has the colonial-era Cathedral, a must-see for every tourist.
 Bogota also has entertainment areas on its Northern side.

 I suggest you visit the Tierradentro National Park.
 It is one of the most important sites in South America due to its 100 underground tombs, which have been preserved from the 10th century.
 The entrance fee is just $6 per person.

 Another place I want to suggest is the sparkling city of Medellin.
-The best way to experience this place is by going on a walking tour at museums.
+The best way to experience this place is by going on a walking tour of museums.
 You should also go on a food tour and take pictures for your Instagram in front of the street arts.

-Medellin also has an incredible nightlife.
+Medellin also has incredible nightlife.

 If you are a coffee enthusiast, you have to take a coffee plantation tour in Salento and see how the coffee beans are made.
 You can also buy coffee at a much lower price here.
 The tour price starts at $6.